*Updated October 2021*

-We’ve spoken to several candidates and clients these past few days who are facing a difficult predicament; trying to establish a healthy balance between managing their workload and keeping up productivity while looking after their family and coping with any disruptions this may have on telephone or video calls.
+We’ve spoken to several candidates and clients who have been facing a difficult predicament; trying to establish a healthy balance between managing their workload and keeping up productivity while looking after their family and coping with any disruptions this may have on telephone or video calls.

 So, we thought it would be a good idea to put together some helpful top tips for parents trying to navigate their way around working from home under these circumstances: